Top 15 Venture Capital Firms Investing in Software

 Image of Amazon Alexa Fund - Top VCs in Software

-The Amazon Alexa Fund is the corporate venture capital arm of Amazon, providing up to $200 million to fuel innovation in voice technology.
-The fund backs companies that are building new applications and devices centered around voice interaction.
+The Amazon Alexa Fund is the corporate venture capital arm of Amazon, providing up to $200 million to support innovation in voice technology.
+It backs companies that are building new capabilities with voice and AI.

 • Geographical presence: Seattle, Washington